Polycythemia (High Red Blood Cell Count) (cont.)

 - Red cell count signifies the number of red blood cells in a volume of blood.
 The normal range in men is approximately 4.7 to 6.1 million cells/ul (microliter).
 The normal range in women range from 4.2 to 5.4 million cells/ul, according to NIH (National Institutes of Health) data.

 - Hemoglobin is a protein in the red blood cells that carries oxygen and gives blood its red color.
 The normal range for hemoglobin may differ between the sexes and is approximately 13 to 18 grams per deciliter for men and 12 to 16 grams per deciliter for women.

 What causes polycythemia?

 Causes of polycythemia are primary or secondary.
 In primary polycythemia, abnormalities in red blood cell production cause an increase in red cell count.
-In secondary polycythemia, external factors result in polycythemia.
+In secondary polycythemia, factors external to red blood cell production (for example, hypoxia, sleep apnea, certain tumors) result in polycythemia.

 What are the causes of primary polycythemia?

 Primary polycythemias are due to acquired or inherited genetic mutations causing abnormally high levels of red blood cell precursors.
 Primary familial and congenital polycythemia (PFCP) and polycythemia vera (PV) are in this category.

 Polycythemia vera is a rare condition.
 One study indicated that there were 65,243 patients with PV in the United States in 2003.
 Polycythemia vera is typically associated with an elevated white blood cell count (leukocytosis) and platelet count (thrombocytosis).
 An enlarged spleen (splenomegaly) and low erythropoietin levels are other clinical features of polycythemia vera.